Christianity in the United States: Protestantism

 In typical usage, the term mainline is contrasted with evangelical.

 The Association of Religion Data Archives (ARDA) counts 26,344,933 members of mainline churches versus 39,930,869 members of evangelical Protestant churches.
 There is evidence that there has been a shift in membership from mainline denominations to evangelical churches.
 Additionally, ARDA's 2010 study indicated Baptists were the largest Protestant group throughout the United States, followed by non-denominational Protestants.
 By 2014, the Pew Research Center determined non- and inter-denominational Protestants became the second-largest Christian group with Baptists third.
 ARDA's 2020 religion census also counted the movement as overtaking Baptists, making up more than 13.1% of the religious population and 6.4% of the general population.

-As shown in the table below, some denominations with similar names and historical ties to Evangelical groups are considered Mainline.
+As shown in the table below (from 2015), some denominations with similar names and historical ties to Evangelical groups are considered Mainline.

 Evangelical Protestantism

 Evangelicalism is a Protestant Christian movement.
 In typical usage, the term mainline is contrasted with evangelical.
 Most adherents consider the key characteristics of evangelicalism to be: a belief in the need for personal conversion (or being "born again"); some expression of the gospel in effort; a high regard for Biblical authority; and an emphasis on the death and resurrection of Jesus.
 David Bebbington has termed these four distinctive aspects conversionism, activism, biblicism, and crucicentrism, saying, "Together they form a quadrilateral of priorities that is the basis of Evangelicalism."

 Note that the term "Evangelical" does not equal Fundamentalist Christianity, although the latter is sometimes regarded simply as the most theologically conservative subset of the former.
 The major differences largely hinge upon views of how to regard and approach scripture ("Theology of Scripture"), as well as construing its broader world-view implications.
 While most conservative Evangelicals believe the label has broadened too much beyond its more limiting traditional distinctives, this trend is nonetheless strong enough to create significant ambiguity in the term.
 As a result, the dichotomy between "evangelical" vs. "mainline" denominations is increasingly complex (particularly with such innovations as the "Emergent Church" movement).

 The contemporary North American usage of the term is influenced by the evangelical/fundamentalist controversy of the early 20th century.
 Evangelicalism may sometimes be perceived as the middle ground between the theological liberalism of the Mainline (Protestant) denominations and the cultural separatism of Fundamentalist Protestantism.
 Evangelicalism has therefore been described as "the third of the leading strands in American Protestantism, straddl[ing] the divide between fundamentalists and liberals."
 While the North American perception is important to understand the usage of the term, it by no means dominates a wider global view, where the fundamentalist debate was not so influential.